-Academic Director of the Institute for Deep Tech Innovation (DEEP) and Holder of the Joachim Faber Chair in Business and Technology

-"At its core, deep-tech entrepreneurship represents a Promethean feat.
+Academic Director of the Institute for Deep Tech Innovation (DEEP) "At its core, deep-tech entrepreneurship represents a Promethean feat.
 Just as Prometheus descended from Olympus with fire to improve the lives of humankind, so too do these startups endeavor to bring scientific breakthroughs out of the confines of research labs and into the realm of practical application."

-The Industrial Revolution stands as the most pivotal event human history since the advent of agriculture.
+The Industrial Revolution stands as the most pivotal event in human history since the advent of agriculture.
 Numerous technological breakthroughs preceded this transformative area, but none of them could elicit the unprecedented growth that has materialized since the 19th century.
 It was the introduction of inventions such as the steam engine and vaccines that suddenly propelled economic growth and life expectancy, which continues to this day.
 Global GDP per capita had an average growth rate of around 10 percent per century between the 9th and 18th centuries but experienced an expansion of 250 percent in the 19th century, followed by an impressive growth of 850 percent in the 20th.
 Likewise, life expectancy in Europe witnessed a remarkable surge, rising from a preindustrial average of 35 years to 43 by 1900, and reaching 70 at the end of the 20th century.